THOSE GUILTY CREATURES

 Photos Courtesy of Jejomar Erln Ysit

-Those Guilty Creatures are currently in the process of developing our next devised piece, tentatively titled Eat Your Heart.
+We are developing our next devised piece tentatively titled Eat Your Heart.
 We are exploring the idea of compartmentalization, emotional suppression and catharsis, and outward versus inward presentation.
 Utilizing the Greek tragedy format as a template, we are devising a piece that explores the ways we carry this weight in our lives.